 It’s not necessarily the fault of the curtains’ installer.
 It’s just the way the curtains are.

 Your eyelids aren’t thick enough to keep you asleep.

-The sun is too formidable for your curtains.
+The sunshine is too formidable for your curtains.

 When it comes to sleeping, it’s an age-old problem.
 Sleeping with too much light bothered the men who sailed on ships, who drove cattle across the plains, and soldiers at war.
 It’ll bother you, too, from time to time.
 Sometimes waking up with the sunrise isn’t to your advantage.